rafaelmchaves/quota/README.md

 that is not idempotent (in the case of POST, for example).
 To solve this, we can add a unique UUID for each transaction, thus ensuring no duplicates.

 ![Diagram](/assets/futureArchSaveUser.png?raw=true "Future arch in order to save user in two databases")

-### Retries

-We can implement retries if any errors or delays occur, for example, if Elastic was down for 2 seconds or if there was a network issue.
-If this happens, we can retry.
-We can put retries on all calls to external components (such as databases and message brokers).

-If, even after the retry, the problem persists, we can try again after some time.
-Of course, we'll need to set a limit and let the exception be thrown.

-One problem this entails is if the service is down for a longer period and we continue to retry, overloading the server with calls.
-To address this type of situation, we can use a circuit breaker, for example.
-The circuit breaker will stop sending all requests, reducing the load on the server and allowing it to return to normal.
-The circuit breaker will release the requests once it identifies that the service has returned to normal.

 ### Monitoring